 Downtown a.k.a.
 DTLA Bucket List

 Downtown LA is a true representation of the all-encompassing city it is.
 Here, skyscrapers line the streets giving you a real “city feel” that is lacking in most other parts of LA.
-The people you will encounter Downtown are a mix of students and young professionals, immigrant businesses owners and high-paid lawyers, artists, musicians, and trendsetters.
-I may be bias because I’ve been living in DTLA for over 10 years, but I think it is one of the best and most vibrant parts of the city.
+The people you will encounter Downtown are a mix of students and young professionals, immigrant businesses owners, high-paid lawyers, artists, musicians, and trendsetters.
+I may be bias because I lived in DTLA for 12 years beginning in college, but I think it is one of the most vibrant parts of the city.
 It surely has the highest concentration of best restaurants, so if nothing else, you’ll want to visit Downtown to eat!
 Here are the top things to do, see, (and taste) in DTLA:

 Grand Central Market – Eat your heart out at the most iconic food hall in LA and a foodie’s paradise.
 GCM really sums up the eclectic food scene of LA with cuisines from all over.
 You’ll find all kinds of eateries in this market place/hall, but some of the most popular are: Eggslut, Tacos Tumbras a Tomas, Ramen Hood (vegan!), and Wexler’s Deli.
 GCM is a must for any foodie.